pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 ## Credentials

-1. [Create an IAM user in the AWS console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) with Programmatic access and ensure it has sufficient permissions to deploy and manage your Pulumi program’s resources.
+1. [Create an IAM user in the AWS console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) with programmatic access and ensure it has sufficient permissions to deploy and manage your Pulumi program’s resources.
 2. [Set up AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for your user.

 {{% notes "info" %}}
 If you are using [temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html), you will also have to supply an `AWS_SESSION_TOKEN` value before you can use Pulumi to create resources on your behalf.
-{{% /notes }}
+{{% /notes %}}

 Your AWS credentials are never sent to pulumi.com.
 Pulumi uses the AWS SDK and the credentials in your environment to authenticate requests from your computer to AWS.

 ## Configuration